MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 > The user was not authorized.

-**A:** You can encounter this error if you try to access a team project to which you don't have permissions.
+**A:** You can encounter this error if you try to access a project to which you don't have permissions.

 ![The user was not authorized.](_img/AccessDeniedError.png)